bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

    Opens document URLs which are configured in the elements 'Name' inscription tab.

-Attach boundary event
-   Attaches an additional boundary event to the currently selected activity.

 Breakpoint
    Add a *regular* or *conditional* breakpoint to the element or remove all breakpoints from the element.